Explicit Approximations to Class Field Towers: Introduction

 There are many variations on Construction \ref{con:doit} that lead to sharper results with more complicated statements.
 For example, a variation on this construction produces a field $N'$ with

 By comparison, when $\zeta$ is a root of unity of order $512 = 2^9$ one has

-Thus from the point of view of root discriminants, the construction of $N'$ improves on the two power cyclotomic case by more than a factor of $4$.
+Thus from the point of view of root discriminants, the construction of $N'$ improves on the two-power cyclotomic case by more than a factor of $4$.
 Theorem \ref{thm:main} says this improvement only becomes greater in higher degrees.

 To describe $N'$ explicitly, define

 for $i, j \in \{1,2\}$.
 Then $N'$ is obtained by adjoining to $\mathbb{Q}$ all square roots of elements of

 Note that we have used the primes $7$ and $13$ that are not congruent to $1$ mod $8$, and $N'$ will not be a CM field.
 In fact, $N'$ is the ray class field of $\mathbb{Q}(\sqrt{7},\sqrt{13})$ of conductor $6$ times the product of the infinite places of this field.